 Recommended Strength can be indicated for a specific manner of wielding the Gadget.
 The typical example being using a machinegun like a rifle, rather than using it prone and from a bipod.

-Recommended Strength is points-neutral, and is considered a reflection of the Gadget’s appearance.
-It might become a problem if the wielder’s STR is Drained or otherwise lowered, but then it might also prevent foes from using it against them.
+Rec.
+STR might become a problem if the wielder’s STR is Drained or otherwise lowered.
+But then it might also prevent foes from using it against them.

 Realistic Genre Gadgetry Rules

 This section is for campaigns where building Gadgets should feel more realistic than in a standard super-hero campaign.

 Gadgets will generally require a set of blueprints.
 If blueprints do not already exist, they can be created using the Scientist (Drawing Plans) Subskill.

 Unlike the standard rules, the blueprints do not provide a Bonus for constructing a Gadget.
 Instead they allow the construction of a Gadget without penalty.